munificent/magpie/doc/site/markdown/patterns.md

 ### Wildcard Patterns

-The simplest pattern is the wildcard.
-It looks like this:

-    :::magpie
-    _

-A single underscore defines a wildcard pattern.
-Wildcards always successfully match, but don't bind any variables.
+The simplest pattern is the wildcard, a single underscore (`_`).
+A wildcard always successfully matches, but doesn't bind any variables.

 ### Literal Patterns